the-turing-way/the-turing-way/Chapter_Version_Control.md

 *Thoughts here and throughout will be in italics*

-*Should empahsis that version control is also useful when working alone, not just in collaborations*
+*Should empahsise that version control is also useful when working alone, not just in collaborations*

 ## Why would you use version control software and hosting (such as GitHub)?